History of Tolk

 How Tolk was born

 In June 2024, I created a pull request FunC v0.5.0.
-Besides this PR, I've written a roadmap — what can be enhanced in FunC, syntactically and semantically.
+Besides this PR, I've written a roadmap for what can be enhanced in FunC, syntactically and semantically.

-All in all, instead of merging v0.5.0 and continuing developing FunC, we decided to fork it.
-To leave FunC untouched, as it is.
+Instead of merging v0.5.0 and continuing to develop FunC, we decided to fork it.
+To leave FunC untouched as it is.
 As it always was.
-And to develop a new language, driven by a fresh and new name.
+And to develop a new language driven by a fresh and new name.

 For several months, I have worked on Tolk privately.
 I have implemented a giant list of changes.
 And it's not only about the syntax.
-For instance, Tolk has an internal AST representation, completely missed in FunC.
+For instance, Tolk has an internal AST representation that is completely missed in FunC.

-On TON Gateway, on 1-2 November in Dubai, I had a speech presenting Tolk to the public, and we released it the same day.
+On TON Gateway, from 1 to 2 November in Dubai, I gave a speech presenting Tolk to the public, and we released it the same day.
 The video is available on YouTube.

 Here is the very first pull request: "Tolk Language: next-generation FunC".